ADAR102/Junkyard-Dog-Hud/README.md

 ## WHAT THE HUD CONTAINS
 >-Ripped sounds and files from previous Guilty Gear Games (Xrd, XX, Overture, Strive)

 >-Static crosshair that can be edited in the Hud files.
-Search for "crosshair.cfg or edit "hudlayout.res"! hud IF THE MOD IS BOTHERING YOU, JUST SIMPLY DELETE THE "crosshair.cfg" FILE!
+Search for "crosshair.cfg or edit "hudlayout.res"!
+Delete THE "crosshair.cfg" if thats bothering you.